 Their homes are usually built on stilts.
 A newly married woman stays with her parents until after the birth of the first child.
 Only then does she go to live with her husband in his village.

-The Zhuang are a superstitious people.
-They are careful not to offend the spirit world that surrounds them.
+The Zhuang are careful not to offend the spirit world that surrounds them.
 They believe in the spirits of the water, forest, mountain, village, etc.

 The first Protestant missionary to the Zhuang was R. H. Graves, a Southern Baptist, who arrived in Guangxi in 1862.
 In 1895 the Christian & Missionary Alliance commenced work in Guangxi.
 They established 65 churches over a 50- year period.
 Most of these churches were attended by Han Chinese, but small numbers of Zhuang also attended.